walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 9.  **Wait** for the deployment to complete.
 Open the Private Endpoint blade, and note that the FQDN for the endpoint is listed as **\<your database\>.database.windows.net**, with an internal IP address **192.168.0.132**.

-    >**Note:** Private DNS is used so that the database domain name, **\<your server\>.database.windows.net** resolves to the internal private endpoint IP address **192.168.0.132** when resolved from the SmartHotelVNet, but resolves to the Internet-facing IP address of the database server when resolved from outside the VNet.
+    >**Note**: Private DNS is used so that the database domain name, **\<your server\>.database.windows.net** resolves to the internal private endpoint IP address **192.168.0.132** when resolved from the SmartHotelVNet, but resolves to the Internet-facing IP address of the database server when resolved from outside the VNet.
 This means the same connection string (which contains the domain name) can be used in both cases.

 #### Task summary